psairam/nuage-ospdirector/Documentation/5.4.1/README.rst

 :Step 5: Download and place all the Mellanox Firmware bins to the folder created above and set ``BIN_DIR_URL`` in ``/home/stack/nuage-tripleo-heat-templates/environments/mellanox-environment.yaml`` to the above URL.
 Sample is provided in `Sample Templates`_ section.

-:Step 6: For "Deploy Overcloud", we need to pass ``/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml`` as environment file to configure kernel arguments in `/etc/default/grub` and reboot the computesriov nodes.
+:Step 6: For "Deploy Overcloud", we need to pass ``/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml`` as environment file to configure kernel arguments in `/etc/default/grub` and reboot the computeovrs nodes.